Overview

 • Give you basic information about conflicts of interest.

-We have a financial incentive to advise a client or potential client to rollover a 401(k) or
+We have a financial incentive to advise a client or potential client to rollover a 401(k) or other

-Rollover is in the best interest of the client or potential client.
+the best interest of the client or potential client.

 Use of Independent Managers

-The Firm may select certain Independent Managers (separately managed accounts) to
+The Firm may select certain Independent Managers (separately managed accounts)

-the designated Independent Managers engaged to manage their assets.
-In addition to
+agreement with the designated Independent Managers engaged to manage their

-receipt of this Brochure, clients may also receive the written disclosure documents of the
+assets.
+In addition to receipt of this Brochure, clients may also receive the written

-respective Independent Managers engaged to manage their assets.
+disclosure documents of the respective Independent Managers engaged to manage

 The Firm evaluates a variety of information about Independent Managers, which may

-include the Independent Managers’ public disclosure documents, materials supplied by
+include the Independent Managers’ public disclosure documents, materials supplied

-the independent managers themselves and other third-party analyses it believes are
+by the independent managers themselves and other third-party analyses it believes are

 reputable.
 To the extent possible, the Firm seeks to assess the Independent Managers’